JoeyMckenzie/joeymckenzie.tech/content/draft/rust-aws-lambda-and-office-quotes.md

 }
 ```

 Nothing too fancy here.
-We're defining a few `struct`s to hold our quote data in `Quote` and `QuoteData`, while `impl`'ing some functions on `QuoteData` to get us a quote when asked for one either from a specific author, or a random quote.
+We're defining a few `struct`s to hold our quote data in `Quote` and `QuoteData`, while `impl`'
+ing some functions on `QuoteData` to get us a quote when asked for one either from a specific author, or a random quote.

-Finally, we export a function for parsing the quotes file into our `QuotesData` stuct so we can do some logic with it later.
+Finally, we export a function for parsing the quotes file into our `QuotesData` stuct so we can do some logic with it
+later.
 I should note that this isn't exactly the most exciting data, nor the most practical.
-You're probably already asking yourself "wait... so we're parsing JSON data into Rust structs only to... return JSON data in the response?"
-Yes, that's _exactly_ what we're doing.
+You're probably already
+asking yourself "wait... so we're parsing JSON data into Rust structs only to... return JSON data in the response?"
+Yes,
+that's _exactly_ what we're doing.
 Don't ask me why.

-Okay, so we have the ability to read the quotes file, now let's update our entrypoint into the function that will determine the context of the request and grab a quote:
+Okay, so we have the ability to read the quotes file, now let's update our entrypoint into the function that will
+determine the context of the request and grab a quote:

 ```rust
 mod quotes;